loddv/offline-translator/README.md

 - OCR models are [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android)
 - Automatic language detection is done via [cld2](https://github.com/CLD2Owners/cld2)

+## Using on airgapped devices

+If you want to use this app on a device with no internet access, you can put the language files on `Documents/dev.davidv.translator`.
+Check
+`OFFLINE_SETUP.md` for details.

 ## Running on x86-64 emulator

 This app works fine on aarch64, and it "works" on x86-64 -- in quotes because it currently requires `AVX2`, which is not available on the standard emulator, nor in the ABI.